OR Excel Function (Table of Contents)

 Below pic is with conditional formatting formula, that is why weekend gets highlighted i.e. Saturday and Sunday:

-Points to Remember While Using OR Function
+Things to Remember About OR Function in Excel

 - The OR function can also be combined with AND and IF.